igorcaldeira/boilergen/README.md

 -
-Thanks @miguenetoarte for the versioning scripts
+Thanks @miguenetoarte for the versioning scripts and pwa model